 02 Autonomous helicopters

-Road testing of self-driving cars in a number of countries has been much publicised, but autonomous aircraft are set to play a major role in the future of transport.
+Road testing of self-driving cars in a number of countries has been much publicised, but autonomous aircraft are set to play a major role in the future of mass transportation systems.
 Aerospace firm Airbus successfully completed a test flight of its Vahana electric vertical take-off and landing (eVTOL) aircraft earlier this year, with the flying taxi spending 53 seconds in the air.

 The company hopes to create a fleet of eVTOL aircraft and position them on rooftops in major cities, enabling commuters to get around densely populated areas where road traffic is deadlocked.
 If all goes to plan, a fully operational aircraft will be ready within two years.